NDA INFORMATION

 Q: Aren’t NDAs supposed to protect commercially sensitive materials, intellectual property and research/ innovation which is the property of the organisation/ company / department?

-A: Yes!
-NDAs were originally developed for this purpose in the 1980’s during the tech boom in California, to prevent former employees taking trade secrets with them when they moved to competitors.
+A: Yes.
+NDAs were originally developed for this purpose in the 1980’s during the tech boom in California, to prevent former employees taking unprotected/ in development innovations and commercially valuable information with them when they moved to competitors.
 Our proposals will not change this, but instead stop the extension of NDAs to cover up misconduct, fraud and even crime.

-NDAs may also be used to protect client confidentiality and personal client information.
+NDAs are also be used to protect client confidentiality and personal client information and this is not a use we are challenging.
+Our focus is on the cover-up of misconduct.

 Q: How are NDAs being used now?

-A: It is estimated by many lawyers that 95% of civil settlements which use a standard "release" from a claim (the promise to discontinue a tribunal or court case or other complaint) now include an NDA..
-Examples include not only settlement of sexual harassment, discrimination and other human rights abuses but also agreements to raise the price of a new house; agreements to drop medical malpractice lawsuits; settlement of lawsuits over negligent investment advice; settlement following a worker’s complaint about a pattern of neglect in a care home; settlement of insurance claims involving building construction defects; matchmaking services contracts; and even agreements binding municipal councillors to secrecy over the arrival in town of an unpopular company or developer.
+A: It is estimated by many lawyers that 95% of civil settlements now include an NDA..
+Examples include not only settlement of sexual harassment, discrimination and other human rights abuses but also agreements to raise the price of a new house; agreements to drop medical malpractice lawsuits; settlement of lawsuits over negligent investment advice; settlement following a worker’s complaint about a pattern of neglect in a care home; settlement of insurance claims involving building construction defects;and even agreements binding municipal councillors to secrecy over the arrival in town of an unpopular company or developer.

 Q: How would the legislation proposed by Can't Buy My Silence change this?

-A: The Model Bill restricts the use of NDAs in discrimination, harassment and abuse cases in the workplace and in other settings also.
-It does this by setting a series of mandatory conditions which include the victim must request the NDA, they must have independent legal advice, there must be no pressure or coercion to sign and the NDA must not harm the public interest or a third party.
+A: The Model Bill that CBMS first developed in Ireland restricts the use of NDAs in discrimination, harassment and abuse cases in the workplace and in other settings including universities and also in private disputes between individuals/ organizations.
+It does this by setting a series of mandatory conditions for a legal NDA.
+These include the fact that a request for an NDA must come from the victim and not the employer or other side (we would propose the Washington State wording (s4) which prohibits employers from suggesting an NDA at all) they must have had independent legal advice setting out alternative means to protect victim confidentiality other than an NDA, the NDA must be of a fixed and limited duration, there must be no pressure or coercion to sign and the NDA must not harm the public interest or a third party.
 CBMS believes that it is difficult to find an NDA in this area that would not harm the public interest in safety and healthy workplaces, or individual future victims.

-CBMS would ideally like to go further with restricting NDAs in other civil contexts as well (see list above), but we see the Model Bill as an important first step.
-Other jurisdictions - for example the US - have already passed legislation similar to our’s, focusing on sexual harassment, sexual assault, abuse and discrimination.
+CBMS would ideally like to go further with restricting NDAs in other civil contexts as well (see the list above), but we see the Model Bill as an important first step.
+Other jurisdictions - for example the US, where 27 states have now legislated (as of February 2025) - have already passed similar legislation focusing on sexual harassment, sexual assault, abuse and discrimination.

 Q: But aren’t NDAs essential for settling cases?